Where Are They Now?

 Parr, Russ: KLOS/KABC, 1978-85; KDAY, 1985-89.
 Russ hosts a national show on SupeRadio.

 Parr, Shawn: KIKF, 1988-92; KZLA, 1992-98 and 1999-2006; XSUR/KKGO, 2007-13.
-Shawn works morning drive at Go Country KKGO.
+Shawn worked morning drive at Go Country KKGO until November 2013.
+He's working at Cumulus' syndicated NASH/fm as the nighttime host after the first of the year.
 He has been the voice of Dick Clark Productions for many years.
 He has been the announcer for The American Music Awards, Golden Globes, and Academy of Country Music Awards.

 PARRISH, Gene: KUSC, 1984-2009.
 Gene was a longtime Classical music announcer at KUSC.
 He also wrote and produced syhnidcated programs on worldwide jazz and Amercian Choral music.
 Gene died January 2, 2009.
 He was 82.